MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/assign-roles-to-user-accounts-with-office-365-powershell.md

 Add-MsolRoleMember -RoleMemberEmailAddress $upnName -RoleName $roleName
 ```

-### For multiple role changes
+### Multiple role changes

-Determine the following:
+For multiple role changes, determine the following:

 - Which user accounts that you want to configure.
 You can use the methods in the previous section to gather the set of display names or UPNs.